nguyentungg/drum-audio/README.md

 Just a small drum music website building by javascript

 # How to run
-Just clone the repository and run the index.html and enjoy
+Just clone the repository, run the index.html and enjoy